CIS565-Fall-2022/Project4-CUDA-Denoiser/INSTRUCTION.md

 For part one, try to skim the paper, and then read through it in depth a couple times: https://jo.dreggn.org/home/2010_atrous.pdf

-Try to look up anything that you don't understand, and feel free to discuss with your fellow students on Piazza.
+Try to look up anything that you don't understand, and feel free to discuss with your fellow students on Ed.
 We were also able to locate presentation slides for this paper that may be helpful: https://www.highperformancegraphics.org/previous/www_2010/media/RayTracing_I/HPG2010_RayTracing_I_Dammertz.pdf

 This paper is also helpful in that it includes a code sample illustrating some of the math, although not all the details are given away - for example, parameter tuning in denoising can be very implementation-dependent.